NuSpaceSim/nuSpaceSim/docs/tutorial/configuration.rst

 .. toctree::
    :hidden:

-Simulation configuration is governed by an XML file.
+Simulation configuration is governed by a TOML file.
 The File structure is separated into 2 primary sections, the DetectorCharacteristics and the SimulationParameters.
-Both XML sections map 1-to-1 to the nuspacesim.config dataclass objects of the same names.
+Both TOML sections map 1-to-1 to the nuspacesim.config dataclass objects of the same names.

-DetectorCharacteristics
+Detector
 ***********************

 This is a dataclass holding the Detector Characteristics for a given simulation.